Custody Rights for Fathers

 Custody of children, child support and visitation is a difficult area of the law for the family court judge to decide.
 When both parents fervently believe that they are the "best" parent to have "custody" of their child or children it can be a harrowing, expensive and extremely emotional experience.
 This occurs not only for the parents but it affects the children or child as well.

-Establishing Custody Rights for Fathers
+Establishing Custody Rights for Fathers in Florida

-The law in Florida requires that the court consider "the best interest of the child(ren)" when the court is deciding a child custody case (time sharing schedule and parenting plan).
+Florida's Custody Rights (aka Time Sharing Schedule and Parenting Plans) require that the court consider "the best interest of the child(ren)" when the court is deciding a child custody case (time sharing schedule and parenting plan).
 It sounds simple but it involves many factors and is quite complicated.
 After considering these many different factors the court makes a parenting plan determination.
 Some of the factors are:

 - The demonstrated capacity and disposition of each parent to facilitate and encourage a close and continuing parent-child relationship, to honor the time-sharing schedule, and to be reasonable when changes are required.